Long Island Same Sex Divorce Attorney Works to Protect Your Rights

 Contact a Long Island, NY divorce law firm that provides value for your money and offers free consultations

-For more than 29 years, Simonetti & Associates has delivered cost-effective legal representation to clients throughout Long Island and the Nassau County area.
+For more than 35 years, Simonetti & Associates has delivered cost-effective legal representation to clients throughout Long Island and the Nassau County area.
 If you are currently represented by another lawyer but are dissatisfied with the service you are receiving, we welcome you to make a smooth transition to our firm.
 For your free initial consultation, call 877-385-2560 or contact us online.
-At our Woodbury and downtown New York offices, we offer flexible hours and return calls after hours.
+At our Syosset and Water Mill offices, we offer flexible hours and return calls after hours.